rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

 ## Overview

+RegisterProviderHandler is invoked when the task specified in the intent has the value "registerProviderHandler".
 This handler serves the purpose of simulating user inputs in FCA.
 Specific device calls prompt the system to request user input.
 When utilized alongside test providers found in src/providers and the SetApiResponseHandler, you gain the ability to provide mock responses to the device's provider calls.
 This is useful for manipulating various provider APIs such as keyboard and profile calls.
 Test provider will manage any provider that has refui.

 It performs the following actions:
 1. Parses the input message received to get the provider.